 Protocols: The heart of

 Asserts, since most vulnerabilities are network-borne.
 The main network protocols are covered:

-Fluid Asserts collects some user’s data like public IP address, operating system, Python version and the name of the checks that you use.
+Fluid Asserts collects some user data like public IP address, operating system, Python version and the name of the checks that you use.
 We do this in order to analyze what are the most common platforms and the most used functions.
-This help us to develop more useful tests in a future.
+This helps us develop more useful tests in the future.
 You can disable the gathering of this information setting an environment variable named “FA_NOTRACK” and setting its value to “true”.
 You can enable the tracking later by deleting that environment variable or changing its value to “false”.